jdh8/wbridge5.book/competitive/notrump/README.md

 counterintuitive, but Lebensohl already takes care of the overcalled suit.
 It is better to still use the double to find a 4-4 fit.

+A cuebid anytime shows a hand with game-forcing values but unsuitable to bid 3NT.
+Detailed meanings of cuebids are introdcued in the following subsections by the number of adverse suits.

+Lebensohl is the only alertable convention here.
+Our doubles and cuebids are too usual to alert.
+Conventions at 4-level (4♦!, 4♠!) are cancelled because these 2-suiters can be expressed at 3-level first.

 <dl>
   <dt>X</dt>
   <dd>Optional double, invitational+, 2~4 cards in the overcalled suit, 3~4 cards in the other suits.</dd>